 - Navigate to Configure - Services, locate the service and edit the service via the e|d button in the lower right of the screen.

-Once in this window you can choose the relevant data set from the FP17/O Data Set dropdown menu, press on OK, the data set will then be included when you chart and TC a claim including the selected service.
+Once in this window you can choose the relevant data set from the FP17/O Data Set dropdown menu, select OK, the data set will then be included when you chart and TC a claim including the selected service.

 Keeping your NHS service codes within service categories like “Favourites” or “NHS Favourites” is the best way to make sure you use the correct codes that are already mapped to the correct Clinical Datasets.